annbech/mxnet/docs/architecture/overview.md

 This new unified API is designed to fulfil the fundamentals of an operation.
 For operators with more than two inputs, more than one outputs, or in need of more features, please refer to the original [Operator API](operator.md).

-## KVStore: Multi-devices and multi-machines
+## KVStore: Multiple Devices and Multiple Machines

 ### Introduction